 TORONTO—Dozens of Canadian law professors and constitutional and criminal law experts are sounding the alarm over Ontario’s Bill 156, Security from Trespass and Protecting Food Safety Act, 2019.
 According to these leading experts on the Canadian Charter of Rights and Freedoms, the government bill would infringe individuals’ rights to freedom of expression and peaceful assembly.
 The so-called “ag gag” bill would make it illegal for whistleblowing employees to expose animal cruelty on farms.

-In a letter send today to Minister of Agriculture Ernie Hardeman and Attorney General Doug Downey, the legal experts say the bill must be amended in order to protect citizens’ basic human rights.
+In a letter sent today to Minister of Agriculture Ernie Hardeman and Attorney General Doug Downey, the legal experts say the bill must be amended in order to protect citizens’ basic human rights.

 “We applaud these leaders in the legal community for stepping up to ensure respect for Ontarians’ basic constitutional rights”, said Kaitlyn Mitchell, staff lawyer with Animal Justice.
 “The public cares strongly about protecting animals, including animals kept behind the closed doors of industrial farms.
 Laws that shield those who commit egregious abuse at farms and slaughterhouses by silencing journalists and animal advocates have no place in our free and democratic society.”